MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/report-server/excel-oos.md

 ## <a name="limitations-and-considerations"></a>Limitações e considerações

-* Terá a capacidade de só de leitura nos livros.
+* Terá apenas a capacidade de leitura nos livros.

 ## <a name="next-steps"></a>Próximos passos